 In order to come up with your long term vision for your life, I want you to think about life a year from now.
 Consider where you will spend your time, and what you will be spending your time doing.
 Now think of your health.
 How do you feel?
 How do you look?
 Really dig deep.
 What do you love about your like?
 What will it take to get there?
 Take 5-10 minutes to close your eyes and let your mind run with how you want your life to look.
 Be sure to consider all aspects of your wellbeing- stress, sleep, nutrition, physical activity, relationships, etc. You won't necessarily be setting goals in all of these areas, but it's a good way to think about which areas you want to improve upon.

 Having a long-term picture for your life will help you get into the nitty-gritty of what your goals are and WHY they are.
 For example, if you say you want to lose 10 pounds or workout every day, but don't really know what your ultimate goal is- you probably won't stick with it.
 But if you know you want to have more energy or feel agile and energetic when playing with your kids, you know WHY this goal is important to.

-If you're ready to start the process of setting goals that stick...download my wellness vision worksheet.
+If you're ready to start the process of setting goals that stick...download my goal setting mini workbook.
 It will ask a long list of questions you can consider and get you on track to set more specific short term goals.
-Don't worry, I'll have a short term goal worksheet available soon!
 I encourage you to put down your electronics and print out the worksheet and hand write your goals.
 There is something to putting pen to paper that really gets you thinking, and of course it's beneficial to be completely free of any distractions.